zenvia/zenvia-sdk-node/README.md

 Pull requests are always welcome!

-Please see the [Contributors' Guide](CONTRIBUTING.md) for more information on contributing.
+Please consult the [Contributors' Guide](CONTRIBUTING.md) for more information on contributing.